Ten Ways To Create Psychological Safety In Your Workplace

 If you can do so, try measuring psychological safety first, because the data from that survey will really help to prioritise some of these actions and behaviours below.

 Every workplace is different, so you may need to focus on some of the points below more than others.
 Ultimately however, all of these are important in creating and maintaining psychological safety at work.
+Download our Tool Kit to access great resources and templates to build psychological safety in your teams.

 This is about management, structure and clarity.
 Ensure that people know what to do when they sit at their desk in the morning (or whenever and wherever they start work).
 A significant component of this is properly managing the flow of work to team members.
 Uncontrolled, unpredictable flow of work is one of the biggest antipatterns to performance.
 Whether you use to-do lists, project plans, agile backlogs, kanban boards or post-it notes, make sure that team members understand what’s important.
 And of course what you ask of them must be achievable!